-Proposed measures to reduce or respond to such demand(s) are: No measures are proposed at this time.
+Proposed measures to reduce or respond to such demand(s) are:

+No measures are proposed at this time.

 7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.

-In preparing the SMP, we are coordinating with other local, state and federal agencies responsible for the protection of the environment to avoid conflicts with their laws and requirements.
+In preparing the Comprehensive Update and Periodic Review, Skagit County is coordinating with other local, state and federal agencies and tribes responsible for the protection of the environment to avoid conflicts with their laws and requirements.